Henry de Vere Stacpoole

 Henry de Vere Stacpoole (9 April 1863 – 12 April 1951) was an Irish author.
 His 1908 romance novel The Blue Lagoon has been adapted into multiple films.
 He published using his own name and sometimes the pseudonym Tyler de Saix.

 Biography

-Stacpoole was born in Kingstown —today's Dún Laoghaire— near Dublin, on 9 April 1863; he was the last son of the Reverend William Church Stacpoole, a theologian and principal of Kingstown School, and Charlotte Augusta (née Mountjoy).
+Stacpoole was born in Kingstown —today's Dún Laoghaire— in Dublin, on 9 April 1863; he was the last son of the Reverend William Church Stacpoole, a theologian and principal of Kingstown School, and Charlotte Augusta (née Mountjoy).
 He had three older sisters: the eldest was Florence Stacpoole, who wrote books and pamphlets on health and medicine.
-Henry attributed his love for nature which characterized his entire existence to the influence of his mother, who was of Irish origin but had spent her childhood until the age of twelve in the wildest and most wooded regions of Canada.
+Henry attributed his love for nature; which characterized his entire existence, to the influence of his mother.
+She was of Irish origin but had spent her childhood until the age of twelve in the wildest and most wooded regions of Canada.
 Reverend William died prematurely in 1870 and the mother decided to return to Ireland where she raised her four children alone.
 Due to breathing problems that were misdiagnosed, in the winter of 1871, the family moved for a long stay in Southern France, at Nice.